ansys/pylumerical/doc/source/user_guide/passing_data.rst

 Transfer speed
 -----------------

-Typically, this transfer does not present an issue in terms of fidelity, nor does it typically present a bottleneck in terms of speed.
+Typically, this transfer doesn't present an issue in terms of fidelity, nor does it typically present a bottleneck in terms of speed.
 However, when working with very large datasets it may be important to take this into consideration if efficiency is imperative.

 Best practices